-Take the Aerial Tram to Roosevelt Island
+Aerial Tram to Roosevelt Island

 This mostly residential isle (technically part of Manhattan) is full of quirks; for example, the preferred method of getting there involves a four-minute trip on the city’s only commuter tram.
 There’s plenty to draw in visitors, notably the fancy new Four Freedoms Park which opened in October.
 A Gothic lighthouse stands at the island’s northern tip, and the creepy ruins of the Smallpox Hospital (which operated from the mid–19th century until the 1950s) at the southern end are a part of Southpoint Park.

 This Long Island City warehouse, treated as a 200,000-square-foot canvas, is one of the world’s best places to see the full spectrum of spray-paint art.
 Ride a Queens-bound 7 train past the Hunters Point Ave stop for an elevated, panoramic view of the names of New York city’s graffiti forebears—like Iz the Wiz—scrawled on 5Pointz’s walls.
 New pieces appear regularly during the painting season, with concrete surfaces assigned by founder and curator Meres One.
 Go while you can; the property owner is securing permission to replace the warehouse with condos.